-Dozens killed as uprising sweeps across Iraq
+Dozens killed as uprising grips Iraq

 A senior Iranian cleric blamed the unrest on the United States and Israel, saying they aimed to thwart the pilgrimage.

 The protests could grow if they receive formal backing from Sadr, who has long denounced corruption and the political elite.
+Parliament was set to hold a session dedicated to finding a solution, but members Sadr’s faction said it would stay away.

-“We Sadrists support the protests by all means, but we would wait for orders from our leader Sayyed Moqtada before we would take to the streets,” a senior Sadrist politician, Awad Awadi, told Reuters.
-He called the protests “a revolution of hunger.”
+Sadr has not called on his followers to join the protests, but his faction has expressed sympathy with their aims.
+One senior Sadrist politician, Awad Awadi, described the protests to Reuters as “a revolution of hunger.”

-Ahmed al-Kinani, a lawmaker from a party linked to a powerful Iran-backed militia, said most of the protesters were simply demanding their rights, but a minority were using the demonstrations to target the security forces.
-His party was willing to do what it takes to calm the situation, including accepting a reshuffling of cabinet ministries.

 Two years after the defeat of the Islamic State Sunni militant movement, Iraq has finally been at peace and free to trade for the first extended period since the 1970s, with oil exports at record levels.
 But Iraqis say they have seen few benefits, with infrastructure still in ruins and jobs scarce.

-Reporting by John Davison, Ahmed Rasheed, Reuters Television staff in Baghdad, Aref Mohammed in Basra and Ali Hafthi in Hilla; Writing by Peter Graff
+Reporting by John Davison, Ahmed Rasheed, Reuters Television staff in Baghdad, Aref Mohammed in Basra and Ali Hafthi in Hilla; Writing by Peter Graff, Editing by William Maclean